WE ARE ON – WE ARE ON – WE ARE ON – WE ARE ON!!!!

 Perhaps you’ve already sung Part 1 of Handel’s Messiah, as well as the famous “Hallelujah Chorus”, maybe you’ve only just dreamed of doing it… Well, your chance to sing, or to sing again, this wonderful work can become real each year on one Sunday in December at the American Cathedral in Paris, 23 Avenue George V, 75008 Paris.

-This year the Sing-Along (the 27th edition!)
-WILL take place Sunday, December 12, at 3pm.
+This year the Sing-Along (the 27th edition!) took place Sunday, December 12, at 3pm.

-Pass sanitaire and masks are required for everyone participating.
+Pass sanitaire and masks were required for everyone participating.

 - Florie Valiquette